 - 30. (a) Smoking.
-No person shall smoke in the capitol or legislative office building except in a separately designated room which is designated as a smoking area by the joint committee on Legislative Management. - (b) Nonpartisan Offices.
+No person shall smoke in the State Capitol or Legislative Office Building. - (b) Nonpartisan Offices.
 Lobbyists shall be prohibited from the Legislative Commissioners' Office, the Office of Fiscal Analysis and the Office of Legislative Research but not from the legislative library. - (c) Wireless Telephones.
 No person shall operate a wireless telephone or similar device in the senate chamber while the senate is meeting, in the house chamber while the house is meeting, or in any room while a committee is meeting or holding a public hearing in that room.